Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesExemption from import tariffs and VAT on specific data center equipment.
+Tax IncentivesYesExemptions from import tariffs and VAT on specific data center equipment are available.

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive workloads.
-Providers such as phoenixNAP and Hivelocity can serve the region from nearby European locations.
+Bare Metal: Bare metal server options are available in Yerevan, providing dedicated compute resources for performance-sensitive applications.
+Providers like Hivelocity can serve the market, offering an alternative to virtualized infrastructure.

 Power Analysis